BrianMagnan/se_project_react/README.md

 - Clothing suggestions based on current weather
 - Responsive design that works on different screen sizes (incomplete)
 - Modal windows for adding new clothing items and viewing item details
+- Sign up/in/out features
+- Cards with like functions based on if user is logged in and user ID
+- Card can be Added and Deleted

 ## Technologies Used